fusionjs/fusionjs.github.io/documentation/docs/testing/component.md

 ---
-title: Component testing
+title: Component Testing
 path: /component
 ---

-# Component testing
+# Component Testing

 There are two strategies for testing individual components and the interactions between those components.